kamerynjw/kamerynjw.github.io/teaching/2024/math217m.md

 	(No class Wednesday 10/16.)

 Chapters 1, 2, 4, and 11 comprise the core topics for the class.
-The other chaptetrs are each about a different area of mathematics.
+The other chapters are each about a different area of mathematics.
 As a class we will choose three chapters from 3, 5, 7, 9, 10, 12, 13, 14, and 15 to look at.